mikegoatly/lifti/README.md

 [Read the documentation](https://mikegoatly.github.io/lifti/docs) - there's lots of useful information and examples there.

+[Check out some sample code](https://github.com/mikegoatly/lifti/tree/master/samples/TestConsole) - the repo contains examples that can be run as a console application.

 ## Try it out!

 [Use LIFTI in a Blazor app](https://mikegoatly.github.io/lifti/blazor-sample) - try out various queries against Wikipedia content